 Whether you are looking for candidates to hire in this area or a new job - whether permanent, contract, or temporary, this page provides the easiest means by which you can find local recruitment agencies sorted by location and industry area.
 Simply use the search box below to generate a list of suitable agencies in your area.

 Nowadays, large-scale vehicle production in Coventry has been replaced by a focus on R&D, prototyping, testing and design.
 Jaguar Land Rover has its Global HQ and an Advanced Design and Engineering Centre in the Whitley area of the city, and the Universities of Warwick and Coventry are both worldwide leaders in transport technology.
 The newly completed £70m International Automotive Research Centre at Warwick University has attracted business interests and experts from around the world.
 This is all great news for candidates looking to get hired in the Vehicular Engineering Industry.

-In Coventry's fast-growing aerospace sector, more than 100 businesses provide 5000 jobs and generate an annual turnover of £750 million.
-Top employers in the industry include Rolls Royce, Dunlop Meggitt, and Chinn Aerospace.
-The public sector, however, is the leading employment provider, and the Coventry County Council supports more than 18,000 local employees.
+In Coventry's fast-growing aerospace sector, more than 100 businesses provide 5000 jobs and generate an annual turnover of £750m.
+Top employers in the industry include Rolls-Royce (in Ansty), Meggitt Aircraft Braking Systems (near Foleshill), and Chinn Engineering (in Exhall).
+The public sector is a large sector for employment locally, and Coventry City Council provides permanent jobs for thousands of staff.

 Yet Coventry's economic future will no doubt be shaped by the enormous £9.3 billion regeneration initiative currently underway, which will give rise to world-class housing developments, leisure facilities, and business and retail developments.
 Retail currently provides about 22% of local jobs, but recruitment agencies expect this percentage to rise dramatically in coming years.